Option Delta Calculator

 Results update automatically as you change input values.

-Delta is the most widely used of the five options Greeks.
-It measures how much an option's price is expected to change for every $1 move in the underlying stock.
-A call option with a Delta of 0.50 will increase in value by approximately $0.50 when the stock rises $1, while a put option with a Delta of -0.50 will increase in value by $0.50 when the stock falls $1.
-Delta is the first partial derivative of the option price with respect to the underlying price.
+An option delta calculator computes delta (Δ), the first and most important of the five option Greeks, using the Black-Scholes model.
+Delta measures how much an option's price changes for a $1 move in the underlying stock.
+A call with a delta of 0.50 gains about $0.50 if the stock rises $1; a put with a delta of -0.50 gains about $0.50 if the stock falls $1.
+Formally, delta is the first partial derivative of the option price with respect to the underlying price.
+This page's calculator returns the call delta, put delta, share-equivalent exposure, hedge shares, an approximate probability of expiring in-the-money, and the Black-Scholes option price for the inputs you enter.

 i